mcummings128/gh-actions-outputs-experiments-1/README.md

 # gh-actions-outputs-experiments
 Experiments with Github Actions outputs in various scenarios.
-This repository is a supplement to the article 'Github Actions: Almost Everything You Need To Know About Outputs' TODO LINK.
+This repository is a supplement to the article ['Github Actions: Almost Everything You Need To Know About Outputs'](https://medium.com/p/4c6ddeee36d5).
 A lot of the text written in this README has been lifted to write the article, so be sure to look at both.

 # Outputs: Summary